 The Narrows.
 Sadly, it was still closed when we were there in May, which devastated me to no end, but I’ve seen the iconic shots of people wading in water through a slot canyon enough to know this is a MUST—not to mention, canyoneering is one of Zion’s biggest draws among the adventure set.
 Check out this cool video my pals Fresh Off the Grid made of their experience going deep into the canyon:

 When is a post-hike beer not called for?!

 Lay Your Head

 As I mentioned up top, there are a number of hotels at the base of Zion in Springdale, but personally I loved staying in Hurricane, midway between St. George and the park entrance itself.
 Coral Springs Resort not only offered well-appointed suites at a very reasonable price, but it was located very close to a number of the state parks.
 Another friend also stayed at Red Mountain Resort while there, and I’ve heard many fellow travelers sing its praises, as well.
 Zion Lodge right smack in the middle of the park is meant to be spectacular, but you need to plan your trip a good six months in advance (or sometimes, more) in order to nab a room there.

-I’ve only been to Zion twice, in 2002 and 2016, and plan to get back there a third time with SVV very soon.
-So tell me, what can we not miss in the St. George area next time?
+I’ve only been to Zion three times, so tell me, what can I not miss in the St. George area next time I’m there?